makcandrov/quick-impl/README.md

 - `get` - A getter for the field.
 Returns a reference to the field.
 - `get_clone` - A getter for the field.
 Returns a clone of the field.
-- `get_mut` - A mutable getter for the field.
+- `get_mut` - A mutable getter for a field.
-- `into` - Converts the structure into the field.
+- `into` - Converts the struct into the field.
 - `set` - A setter for the field.
 - `take` - Returns the field and replaces it with its default value.
-- `with` - Returns the sutrcture with the field modified.
+- `with` - Returns the struct with the field modified.

 ### Structures traits